RobotGeissler/instalily-case-study/README.md

 ✅ Playwright stealth mode & randomized delays

 ❌ Still blocked when scraping many product pages or running fully headless

+### ⚠️ LLM Limitations
+Despite a working toolchain, I wasn’t able to get the system prompt to consistently handle ambiguous open-ended queries (e.g., no explicit SKU or part number).
+With more time, I could refine the regex preprocessing and prompt scaffolding to address this by iterating though all possible combination of part ypes and brand names.

+Time was unfortunately lost trying to build out a full RAG pipeline to provide a better user experience and avoid excessive dynamic searching—ultimately not viable given scraping constraints.

 ### Final Approach
 I use on-demand search agents via Playwright to dynamically extract structured product information only when needed, drastically reducing suspicion while preserving functionality.